-The $\bigcirc 00,000,000$ Callable Subordinated Capital Securities due 3021 (the "Euro Securities") and the £425,000,000 Callable Subordinated Capital Securities due 3021 (the "Sterling Securities" and together with the Euro Securities, the "Securities" and each a "Series") will be issued by Ørsted A/S (the "Issuer" or "Ørsted") on 18 February 2021 (the "Issue Date").
+The €00,000,000 Callable Subordinated Capital Securities due 3021 (the "Euro Securities") and the £425,000,000 Callable Subordinated Capital Securities due 3021 (the "Sterling Securities" and together with the Euro Securities, the "Securities" and each a "Series") will be issued by Ørsted A/S (the "Issuer" or "Ørsted") on 18 February 2021 (the "Issue Date").

 The Euro Securities will bear interest from (and including) 18 February 2021 (the "Interest Commencement Date") to (but excluding) 18 February 2031 (the "Euro First Reset Date") at a rate of 1.500 per cent. per annum.
-Thereafter, unless previously redeemed, the Euro Securities will bear interest from (and including) the First Reset Date to (but excluding) 18 February 2051 (the "Step-up Date") at the 5-year swap rate for the Reset Period (as defined in the terms and conditions of the Securities (the "Conditions")) commencing on the First Reset Date plus a margin of 186.0 basis points per annum (including) each Reset Date to (but excluding) the next subsequent Reset Date and thereafter from (and including) each Reset Date to (but excluding) the next subsequent Reset Date until 18 February 3021 (the "Maturity Date") the Securities will bear interest at the 5-year swap rate for the relevant Reset Period in which the coupon period falls plus a margin of 261.0 basis points per annum (including a further step-up of 75 basis points).
-During each such period, interest is scheduled to be paid annually in arrear on 18 February 2022, as described under "Terms and Conditions of the Euro Securities - Coupons".
+Thereafter, unless previously redeemed, the Euro Securities will bear interest from (and including) the First Reset Date to (but excluding) 18 February 2051 (the "Step-up Date") at the 5-year swap rate for the Reset Period (as defined in the terms and conditions of the Securities (the "Conditions")) commencing on the First Reset Date plus a margin of 186.0 basis points per annum (including a step-up of 25 basis points).
+From (and including) the Step-up Date to (but excluding) the next subsequent Reset Date and thereafter from (and including) each Reset Date to (but excluding) the next subsequent Reset Date until 18 February 3021 (the "Maturity Date") the Securities will bear interest at the 5-year swap rate for the relevant Reset Period in which the coupon period falls plus a margin of 261.0 basis points per annum (including a further step-up of 75 basis points).
+During each such period, interest is scheduled to be paid annually in arrear on 18 February in each year (each a "Coupon Payment Date"), commencing on 18 February 2022, as described under "Terms and Conditions of the Euro Securities - Coupons".